Meditation ( 참 선 )

 What the monk told me was right.
 Eyes sparkling with a child-like sincerity and youth, he had the curl of a trickster’s grin.
 Anyone who thinks monks are only dour and austere, think again.
 They can be playful jokesters, even roguish.

 “Tonight is a special night.
 We call it Jin.
 People come from all around the world to meditate here on this night.
 Here, we will meditate until 3AM.
 If you would like to join, I will find a place for you.“

 I looked out.
 The temple floor was lined with mats, place-holding backpacks, shawl blankets and bags.
 It was backpack central for meditating ajummas and ajosshis!

 I wasn’t prepared for an overnight stay.
 I’d entered this temple by sightseeing accident; I needed a day trip getaway and I wanted to hike Mt.
 Gaya and visit Haeinsa temple.

-I arrived at 6PM and meditation would be for 9 continuous hours!
+Next to Haeinsa temple is a temple grounds where you can experience a templestay.
+I didn’t know this, but I arrived at 6PM to participate in a meditation, which I didn’t know would be for 9 continuous hours!
 Each session would last 50 minutes followed by a 10 minute break to get up, stretch, walk or jog outside the temple in the snow-fallen cold.
 Was I ready for this kind of commitment?

 “Even if you have never meditated before, it is not hard to do.
 There is only one thing you must ask yourself when you sit….”